Summary of the 6th Annual ‘Belarusian Studies in the 21st Century’ Conference

 The University College London School of Slavonic and East European Studies (SSEES), the Ostrogorski Centre and the Francis Skaryna Belarusian Library and Museum co-organised this year’s conference.

-It welcomed 25 scholars who presented their research on the history of Belarus with particular focus on the 2020-21 protests.
+It welcomed 25 scholars who presented their research on Belarus with particular focus on the 2020-21 protests.

 Professor Yarik Kryvoi, the Ostrogorski Centre, thanked the speakers for their contribution towards the demystification of Belarusian politics.
 Uprisings have never resulted in regime change in the history of Belarus.
 The unprecedented Belarusian protests of 2020-21 show that the potential for political change is unlikely to be lost.